aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/README.md

 1. On the **dpr401** page, confirm under the **Resources** tab that **DPR401Notebook** and **DPR401Role** are listed.

 1. Next, to validate your Amazon Sagemaker notebook instance, search for `Amazon Sagemaker` in the search bar at the top of the page.
-1. On the Amazon Sagemaker console homepage, if the left navigation menu is collapsed, expand it.
-1. On the left navigation menu, expand the **Notebook** section and select **Notebook instances**.
+1. On the Amazon Sagemaker console homepage, on the left navigation menu, expand the **Notebook** section and select **Notebook instances**.
 1. On the **Notebook instances** page, confirm **DPR401-Notebook** is listed under **Name**.